Thursday, May 23, 2013

 NON-CALORIC SWEETENERS - The reason why you don't find many baked goods with artificial (or non-caloric) sweeteners is because most of them either give you a foul after-taste, strong digestive upsets, or result in loosing its sweetness when heated.
 Because I firmly believe that most sweeteners in this category do more harm for the body than they are worth, I only experimented with the two I thought would be the gentlest: Stevia and Truvia.
 I will, however, give you the results of my research and experimentation:

 Stevia - Most people agree that stevia, although very natural, has an strong unpleasant after taste.
 None the less I baked a chocolate cake with it.
-It turned out dry, dense, sweet less, and foul.
+It turned out dry, dense, and worst of all, not sweet.
 Although it is the most "natural" sweetening substitute in this category, it didn't work well in baked goods.

 Truvia - This is actually a combination of stevia and erythitol (which is a sugar alcohol) and although the chocolate cake I made was moister than the one with just the stevia, it still had that unpleasant after taste and questionable properties of a sugar alcohol (see below.)